maorkn/CoSMIC-side-kick/README.md

   - MAG ID and rRNA info,
   - percent identity,
   - all per-sample abundance columns carried through.
   - `Annotation/<MAG_ID>/` – Prokka outputs for each MAG that has at least one metabarcoding hit.
+- `eggNOG_output/` – (optional) results from `Richer_report.py --run-eggnog` when
+  eggNOG-mapper is installed and its databases available.
 - `cosmic_stage_status.json` – stage-by-stage status log (`rrna_extraction`,
   `mapping`, `annotation`) for the run’s output directory.
 - `cosmic_llm_report.md` – LLM-ready markdown report summarizing: